miguel-willians/worldwise/README.md

 # Worldwise 🇺🇸

-Worldwise is a desktop SPA (Single Page Application) built to help users explore the world, allowing them to keep reviews of places they've visited and write reviews about their experiences.
+Worldwise is my first full-stack project that simulates a desktop SPA (Single Page Application).
+It was built to help users explore the world by allowing them to keep track of places they've visited and write notes about their experiences.

 You can access the site [here](https://worldwise-5zic.onrender.com).